 In general, you fail an audit if the IRS makes changes to your original return.
 Here are some of the main reasons that this happens:

 - Unreported income — This may happen if the IRS receives income documents that you didn’t report on your return.
-It can also happen if the IRS requests bank statements and sees that you have numerous bank deposits that you haven’t reported as income.
+For example, you may have not reported crypto transactions, income from a freelance job, or other income sources.
+An auditor may also discover unreported income if they request bank statements and see that you have numerous bank deposits that you haven’t reported as income.

 - Disallowed expenses — This applies to business taxpayers.
 It typically comes up when someone overstates their business expenses or claims personal expenses as business expenses.